E-commerce

 Product and category

-Revenue per SKU, add-to-cart rate per product page, products frequently viewed together.
+Revenue per SKU, add-to-cart rate per product page, products often viewed together.

 Costs